Ozzie Albies: 2017

 Albies was again invited to spring training at the start of the 2017 season.
-He was called up later that year on August 1, and made his major league debut against the Los Angeles Dodgers.
-On August 3, 2017, against the Dodgers, Albies hit his first career home run for his first Major League hit.
+Atlanta called him up on August 1, and he made his major league debut against the Los Angeles Dodgers.
+On August 3 against the Dodgers, Albies hit his first career home run for his first major league hit.

 2018

-Albies was part of the Braves' Opening Day starting lineup to open the 2018 season.
-On June 12, 2018, Albies hit a grand slam against the New York Mets en route to an 8–2 win.
+Albies was part of the Braves' Opening Day starting lineup in 2018.
+On June 12, he hit a grand slam against the New York Mets en route to an 8–2 win.
 Albies became the youngest player ever to have two grand slams.
-On June 25, 2018, Albies hit his first career walk-off home run against the Cincinnati Reds.
-On July 8, 2018, while owning a .281 batting average with 18 home runs and 50 RBIs, Albies was named an All-Star via the player vote in his first full year in the major leagues.
+On June 25, Albies hit his first career walk-off home run against the Cincinnati Reds.
+On July 8, while owning a .281 batting average with 18 home runs and 50 RBIs, Albies was named an All-Star via the player vote in his first full year in the major leagues.
 On July 11, against the Toronto Blue Jays, he had his first career multi-home run game.

 In 2018, he batted .261/.305/.452 with 24 home runs and 72 RBIs.
 On defense, he committed 10 errors, fourth-most of all NL second basemen.

 2019

-On April 11, 2019, Albies signed a seven-year, $35 million extension to remain with the Braves.
+On April 11, 2019, Albies signed a seven-year, $35 million extension with the Braves.
 The deal includes options for the 2026 and 2027 seasons.
-Both years are worth $7 million with a $4 million buyout.
+Both years are worth $7 million, with a $4 million buyout.
+His extension was considered team-friendly, with Albies potentially forgoing more than $100 million if he went through arbitration and free agency.

 In 2019, he batted .295/.352/.500 with 102 runs, 24 home runs, 86 RBIs, and 112 strikeouts.
-Albies and teammates Ronald Acuña Jr. and Freddie Freeman won the 2019 National League Silver Slugger Awards for second base, outfield, and first base, respectively.
-On defense, in 2019 he had the best fielding percentage of all major league second basemen (.994).
+Albies and teammates Ronald Acuña Jr. and Freddie Freeman won the National League Silver Slugger Awards for second base, outfield, and first base, respectively.
+On defense, Albies had the best fielding percentage of all major league second basemen (.994).

 2020

-In the 2020 COVID-19 pandemic-shortened season, he batted .271/.306/.466 with six home runs and 19 RBIs.
+In the 2020 COVID-19 pandemic-shortened season, Albies batted .271/.306/.466 with six home runs and 19 RBIs.